Robert Livingston the Elder: Career

 In 1686, he and his brother-in-law, Pieter Schuyler, persuaded Governor Thomas Dongan to grant Albany a municipal charter like that awarded to New York City a few months earlier.
 Appointed as clerk of the city and county of Albany, Livingston collected a fee for each legal document registered.
 With Pieter Schuyler, he led the opposition in Albany to Leisler's Rebellion.
+In August 1695 his account of his private expenditures on behalf of the Crown was given to the authorities in the sum of £3,719.
 He served as Secretary for Indian Affairs from 1695 until his death.
 He was elected repeatedly to the New York provincial assembly, serving from 1709 to 1711, and 1716–1725; he was elected speaker in 1718.

 According to Cynthia Kierner, "Robert Livingston valued public life primarily as a source of private profits.
 Livingston's generation looked upon politics as a business."
 In 1696, Livingston backed Captain William Kidd's privateer voyage on the Adventure Galley.
 Livingston was also involved in the lucrative institution of slavery.
 In addition to owning slaves in New York, he also became involved in the Atlantic slave trade, investing money into the slave ship Margriet in 1690.

 Livingston Manor

 Through the influence of Governor Thomas Dongan, and confirmed by royal charter of George I of Great Britain in 1715, Robert Livingston obtained a patent to 160,000 acres (650 km^{2}/ 250 sq mi) along the Hudson River south of Albany; this would become known as Livingston Manor in Columbia and Dutchess counties.
-He offered land on both sides of the Hudson River to Queen Anne's government of England to be used temporarily as work camps for German Palatine refugees, who were to harvest lumber and produce naval stores: timber for masts, turpentine, etc. for the English navy.
+He offered land on both sides of the Hudson River to Queen Anne's government of Great Britain to be used temporarily as work camps for German Palatine refugees, who were to harvest lumber and produce naval stores: timber for masts, turpentine, etc. for the British navy.
 Nearly 3,000 refugee Germans arrived in Manhattan in 1710, on ten ships from London.
 They worked for years in the camps to pay off their passage, before being granted land in the Mohawk and Schoharie valleys.
-Livingston made a substantial profit by selling supplies to the work camps and was paid by the English colonial government.
+Livingston made a substantial profit by selling supplies to the work camps and was paid by the British colonial government.

 His will provided for the establishment of the Livingston Memorial Church and Burial Ground.
 The original church of 1721 was replaced by another built in the late 19th century.
 Burials at the cemetery ceased in 1890.
 The 19th-century church and ground was listed on the National Register of Historic Places in 1985.

 Before entailing the bulk of the estate to his eldest son, Philip, Robert Livingston bequeathed about 13,000 acres to his third son and namesake, Robert.
 The younger man developed the property as an estate known as "Clermont".
 It is now recognized as a state historic site.